nightscout/cgm-remote-monitor/CONTRIBUTING.md

 ## Style Guide

-Some simple rules, that will make it easier to maintain our codebase:
+Some simple rules that will make it easier to maintain our codebase:

-* All indenting should use 2 space where possible (js, css, html, etc)
+* All indenting should use 2 space where possible (js, css, html, etc).
-* A space before function parameters, such as: `function boom (name, callback) { }`, this makes searching for calls easier
+* Include a space before function parameters, such as: `function boom (name, callback) { }`, this makes searching for function calls easier.
-* Name your callback functions, such as `boom('the name', function afterBoom ( result ) { }`
+* Name your callback functions, such as `boom('the name', function afterBoom ( result ) { }`.
 * Don't include author names in the header of your files, if you need to give credit to someone else do it in the commit comment.
 * Use single quotes.
 * Use the comma first style, for example: